NBISweden/AGAT/docs/troubleshooting.md

 ```
 	"bigRNA":"gene",
 ```
 Where `bigRNA`is the feature type and `gene` the parent feature type expected.
-/!\\ For level1 feature type the second value can be:
+/!\\ For `level1` feature type the second value can be:

- * topfeature: feature does not expect children, and will be written first in the sequence
+ * `topfeature`: feature does not expect children, and will be written first in the sequence
- * standalone: feature does not expect children
+ * `standalone`: feature does not expect children
  * other values do not have any meaning but a value is required, write whatever you want.

 ## AGAT throws features out, because child features are not provided